Ashanab/RFX_OFavrel/README.md

  Example:

 \# HOUDINI PATH
 HOUDINIPATH =  Mydrive:\\..\\..\\yourRepoFolderName;&

-Let's say that you need to scan several folder..
+Now Let's say that you need to scan several folder :

 \# WITH SEVERAL FOLDER: